 Whether you or a loved one suffered pool-related injuries at a friend’s house, water park, or community center, you have legal recourse.
-The Law Offices of Anidjar & Levine advocates for people who have incurred losses due to swimming pool accidents.
+The Law Offices of Anidjar & Levine advocates for accident victims who’ve suffered injuries in private, public, or commercial pools.
+Whoever is responsible for your physical, personal, and financial losses, we will pursue the negligent parties with the weight of the evidence we collect.

 Our Jacksonville swimming pool accident lawyers can investigate the incident, file a personal injury claim or lawsuit on your behalf, and negotiate a settlement.